chocolatey/docs/input/en-us/how-tos/setup-offline-installation.md

 <a id="exercise-1-set-up-chocolatey-installation-on-a-machine-without-internet-access" name="#exercise-1-set-up-chocolatey-installation-on-a-machine-without-internet-access"></a>

 ## Exercise 1 (Optional): Set Up Chocolatey Installation On A Machine Without Network Access
 Now that we've finished the first exercise and have those files over on our offline Windows machine, we need to get Chocolatey set up on this machine as well.
 This could be ultimately be a Chocolatey.Server Repository, or it could be something else.
-Note: [[Other repository servers don't necessarily require Windows|How-To-Host-Feed]].
+Note: [Other repository servers don't necessarily require Windows](./features/free/how-to-host-feed).

 **NOTE:** If you are using the same machine from Exercise 0 for setting up your repository, you can skip this Exercise and go to Exercise 2 (in other words, your machine already has Chocolatey installed).